 Leadership Team

-Dr. J. Martin Heur, alongside Drs.
-Brian Song and Annie Nguyen, oversee an exceptional and unique group of residents and fellows.
+Dr. J. Martin Heur, alongside Dr. Brian Song, oversees an exceptional and unique group of residents and fellows.
 Meet these wonderful physicians and surgeons who are poised to become the academic and clinical thought leaders of tomorrow.

 To learn more about the team at the USC Roski Eye Institute, view our ophthalmology faculty.
 For more information on how our team is making advancements in the field of ophthalmology, check out our USC Roski Eye Institute Annual Report.